JKahtava/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-At this step we analyse the data more closely and identify how many missing values it has in total.
+At this step we analyse the data more closely and identify how many missing values it has in total and how those values are distributed.

 ```r
 missingIntervals <- is.na(activity$steps)